 If you’re a regular reader of Autocar, you’re probably well-versed in the abbreviation WLTP.
 Worldwide Harmonised Light Vehicle Test Procedure is a new way of measuring vehicles’ fuel economy and emissions, and it has appeared on our pages for a number of reasons.

 First, there’s been plenty of related news.
-For example, Audi sales in the UK fell by a fifth last year, due to WLTP.
-Porsche has almost halved its sales so far this year, also due to WLTP.
+For example, Audi sales in the UK fell by a fifth in 2018, due to WLTP.
+Porsche almost halved its sales in the first half of 2019, also due to WLTP.
 Plus, we’ve started to future-proof our first drive reviews and A-Z data pages by quoting only WLTP fuel economy and CO2 figures where possible, rather than those measured under the previous NEDC cycle.

 It’s easy to glaze over this stuff, but it’s important for car buyers because it can affect how much money’s in your pocket.
 What fuel consumption and CO2 figures should you be looking at to save a few quid or work out your company car tax: NEDC, WLTP, RDE?
 Confused?
 Then read on…